 So far we have proven up our wildcat, our bear.
 And one deer.
 That leaves two deer unaccounted for.
 We will leave that for another day.
 It is late and time to sleep.

-Thank you for listening to Exploring the Northwoods podcast by the Manitowish Waters Historical Society.
+Thank you for listening to Discovering the Northwoods podcast by the Manitowish Waters Historical Society.
 Make sure to check out our website at MW history.org for the Show Notes which include a full transcription of this episode, photographs to accompany the story, and citations back to the original Into the Wild Woods article.

 Paul, Tarbel.
 “In the Heart of the Wild Woods II.”
 Forest and Stream; A Journal of Outdoor Life, Travel, Nature Study, Shooting, Fishing, Yachting (1873-1930), Jun 09, 1900.
 446.